Hiking and Backpacking the Mount Whitney Trail

 The hike started out flat on a sandy trail through the trees, crossed a stream, and gradually went a bit uphill.
 We passed a beautiful lake and stopped for pics as we looked up at New Army Pass.
 New Army Pass reaches 12,300 feet at the top, and the bottom of the pass is around 10,000, so there’s a bit of elevation gain.
 We started up the switchbacks, and before we knew it…we were out of trail and there was only snow left.
 The only way over was to climb up the snowy mountain pass.
 Yup.
 Straight up.

 Of course, my first reaction was a “you want me to hike up there?!?” look, but before I could really protest, we were all putting our crampons on and following our fearless leader.
-We had 2 well experienced dudes, 1 dude who wasn’t very experienced but is like a darn mountain goat and can climb anything with the biggest pack, and then us 2 fairly inexperienced chics.
+We had 2 well-experienced dudes, 1 dude who wasn’t very experienced but is like a darn mountain goat and can climb anything with the biggest pack, and then us 2 fairly inexperienced chics.
 Us girls were outdoorsy, but this was really the first time we had done anything like this.

-Up we went, one slow step at a time, until we realized there was a large cornice we could not get over.
+Up we went, one slow step at a time until we realized there was a large cornice we could not get over.
 (Note – we did consider ropes to hold us together, but the conditions of the snow were favorable enough that our crampons and our poles held us very well.
 However, hindsight certainly is a thing.)

 To the side of us, there was a rock face that looked like our only option over the pass, so we headed towards that.
 It was terrifying.
 One foot, two foot, pole, pole, breathe.
 One foot, two foot, pole, pole, breathe.
 The whole way.
-Earlier in the day we had gotten warm so we unzipped the bottom part of our pants which felt lovely.
-Now that we were leaning up against the snow so as to not fall backwards from the weight of our packs, our knees were bright red!
+Earlier in the day, we had gotten warm so we unzipped the bottom part of our pants which felt lovely.
+Now that we were leaning up against the snow so as to not fall backward from the weight of our packs, our knees were bright red!
 It was a slow process, but we all moved together, careful not to make any mistakes.

 A very dark storm cloud appeared in the distance and seemed to be heading our way, and that had my very red knees shaking a bit as I held onto my two lightning rods (hiking poles).
 Luckily, a larger puffy white cloud came and seemed to push the storm cloud in a different direction, and we pushed on towards the top of the pass.